-Wielgasz explained that during her time at the university her professors have continuously gone out of their way to help her build up her resume.
-They have assisted with internship applications, provided personal advice, and explored various research presentation opportunities, which have allowed her exposure to real world science career situation.
+Wielgasz explained that during her time at the university her professors continuously gone out of their way to help her build up her resume.
+They have assisted with internship applications, provided personal advice, and explored various research presentation opportunities, which have allowed her exposure to real-world science career situations.

-“As a science major, being able to have hands on experience with equipment is extremely crucial,” said Wielgasz.
+“As a science major, being able to have hands-on experience with equipment is extremely crucial,” Wielgaszsaid.
 “With classes such as Organic Chemistry and Analytical Chemistry, I have had the opportunity to learn how using equipment properly and creating standards are beneficial qualities to have.”

 Yet, her involvement at Castleton went far beyond the science lab.
 Wielgasz has compiled a long list of extracurricular activities during her time on campus, including serving as Vice President of the Student Government Association, Coordinator for the Green Campus Initiative and a mathematics and science tutor.